Claualvarez/ECCB2020/Sequence-structure.md

 1. Go to the [SWISS-MODEL](https://swissmodel.expasy.org/interactive) site.
 2. Access to the [UniProt site](https://www.uniprot.org/) and search the code ``Q0PC81``.
 This is the protein you will model, the hemerythrin of Campylobacter jejuni.
-3. Go back to the [SWISS-MODEL](https://swissmodel.expasy.org/interactive) site and paste the code "Q0PC81" (without quotation marks) in the "Target Sequence(s)" space.
+3. Go back to the [SWISS-MODEL](https://swissmodel.expasy.org/interactive) site and paste the code ``Q0PC81`` in the ``Target Sequence(s)`` space.

 ![swissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/swissmodel.png?raw=true)

 ![swissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/uniprotsequencesp.png?raw=true)

-4. Add a title to your project, name it "Hemerythrin" and append your email (optional).
+4. Add a title to your project, name it ``Hemerythrin`` and append your email (optional).
-5. Click on the left blue button "Search for templates".
+5. Click on the left blue button ``Search for templates``.
 The templates search will use [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and [HHblits](https://toolkit.tuebingen.mpg.de/tools/hhblits).
 Wait for some minutes.

  ![waitswissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/waitswissmodel.png?raw=true)

 6. The results of the templates will be listed together with some relevant structural information.
-Select the code "4xpw.1.A".
+Select the code ``4xpw.1.A``.
 Click on the arrow at the the left of side and it will appear a description of the template of your selection.

  ![templatesswissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/templatesswissmodel.png?raw=true)